 Orvis is pleased to offer our travel customers access to two valuable services: Global Rescue travel membership and IMG Signature Travel Insurance℠.Learn More

-While in your hometown and desiring an inspirational break, odds are that you go to an excellent restaurant.
+While in your hometown & desiring an inspirational break, odds are that you go to an excellent restaurant.
 Accordingly, you will receive the same while on vacation at Crystal Creek Lodge.
 We search the farms and markets of Alaska and the Pacific Northwest to bring you the finest ingredients then arrange a menu to present them.
 We always offer a choice of fresh Alaskan seafood OR fresh land meat at dinner.
 Breakfast is off of a rotating menu as well.
-Lunches are typically a rotating menu of proven favorite hot soups and sandwiches packed to accompany your guide in the field.
+Lunches are typically a rotating menu of proven favorite hot soups & sandwiches packed to accompany your guide in the field.
 Our accommodation of special needs diets is legendary.

 June 8-October 8

 For many anglers, fishing Alaska is a dream come true.
 Most of the guests at Crystal Creek Lodge like catching a variety of fish species.
 All season long we have rainbow trout, dolly varden, Arctic char and grayling available.
 Throughout the season, we have various salmon species to catch as well.
 King salmon are available from the second week of June to the end of July.
 Silver salmon are targeted from late July through the middle of September.

 Alaska fishing; please visit these pages to learn more about the fishing program:

 The rainbow trout of Alaska are fish of legend.
 The Naknek River and streams of the surrounding Katmai National Park region offer the finest rainbow trout fishing in the world.
 Crystal Creek Lodge is on the Naknek River and our guests can be casting to 25-inch-plus rainbow trout within 10 minutes of leaving our dock by boat.